haikuginger/beekeeper/docs/source/how_does_it_work.rst

 This key is only used in the "multipart" variable type; because data, in the context of "multipart" submissions, is assumed to be a file, it may be necessary to set the name of that virtual file to a specific name.
-If this filename is not defined within the hive, then a random filename will be assigned.
+If this filename is not defined within the hive, then one of two things will happen.
+If the object passed to the data handler is a file-like object with a "name" attribute, the value of that attribute will be used.
+Otherwise, a random filename in UUID form will be assigned.

 Like the value key, filename is determined by the lowest-level explicitly declared variable.